coreyrop/SMIP/README.md

 # OS REQUIREMENTS:
 - Linux
+- UNIX (MacOS)

+# Required Python Packages:
+- tkinter
+- openpyxl
+- pexpect

+# Other Software Requirements:
-- MacOS
+- SPIM

 # INSTRUCTIONS:
 - Download our repository.
 - Change directory to SMIP/.
-(May need to rename directory name to SMIP if named otherwise i.e. SMIP_{branch}.
+(May need to rename directory name to SMIP if named otherwise i.e. SMIP-{branch}.
 It will not work otherwise.)
 - Execute "python3 Main.py".

 # ASSOCIATED SCRUMBOARD: